hashgraph/solo/docs/site/content/User/SoloCommands.md

-      --mirror-static-ip               static IP address for the mirror node [string] -n, --namespace                      Namespace                        [string]
-      --deployment                     The name the user will reference locally to link to a deployment          [string]
+      --mirror-static-ip               static IP address for the mirror node [string] -n, --namespace                      Namespace                        [string] -d, --deployment                     The name the user will reference locally to link to a deployment          [string]
       --profile-file                   Resource profile definition (e.g. custom-
                                        spec.yaml)                       [string]